 Treatment for Juvenile Rheumatoid Arthritis (JRA)

-Some alternative or complementary approaches for JRA, such as acupuncture, may help a child cope with or reduce some of the stress of living with a chronic illness.
+Some alternative or complementary approaches for JRA, such as acupuncture, may help a child handle some of the stress of living with an ongoing illness.
 The National Institutes of Health (NIH) considers acupuncture an acceptable additional treatment for arthritis.
-Studies have shown that acupuncture helps reduce pain, may lower the need for painkillers, and can help increase flexibility in affected joints.
-However, acupuncture does not prevent progressive joint destruction that may occur with some forms of JRA.
+Studies show it eases pain, may lower the need for painkillers, and can boost flexibility in affected joints.
+But it doesn’t stop joint damage from getting worse with some forms of JRA.